The feast of the Epiphany is celebrated on 6th January.

 The feast was adopted in the Western church from the 4th century but lost its association with Christ's baptism, instead becoming a celebration of the making known of Christ to the gentiles in the persons of the Wise Men of St Matthew's gospel (Matthew 2:1-12).

 The gospel calls the men from the East who visited the Christ child μάγοι (magoi) meaning sage, wise or learned.
 They are first referred to as kings by the theologian Tertullian (160-220) who calls them fere reges ('almost kings' - because of their noble calling, representing the Gentiles paying homage to Christ and no doubt reflecting the Old Testament reference to kings in Psalm 71 ('The kings of Sheba and Seba shall bring him gifts') which is used at the Mass of the Epiphany).
 The gospel does not say how many Magi there were; this tradition seems to have started with the theologian Origen (185-254) who assumes there must have been three kings because there were three gifts (gold, frankincense and myrrh).

-The first pictorial representation of the three wise men is found in the catacombs of Prisclla dating from the 2nd century.
+The first pictorial representation of the three wise men is found in the catacombs of Prisclla dating from the 2nd century (see below).

-The three kings seem to have been given names in the 6th century: Caspar (or Gaspar), Melchior and Balthasar.
+The three kings seem to have been given names in the 6th century: Caspar (Kaspar or Gaspar), Melchior and Balthasar.
 They were venerated as saints in the middle ages and the cathedral at Milan claimed to have their relics, brought from the imperial city of Constantinople in the 5th century.
-They were taken to Germany by Emperor Frederick Barbarossa in 1162 and are now enshrined in Cologne Cathedral.
+These relics were taken to Germany by Emperor Frederick Barbarossa in 1162 and are now enshrined in Cologne Cathedral.